Lawrence1024/FBLAComputerGameSimulation/README.md

       * A tip button will show up if the user got stuck on a level
         * Clicking on it will prompt a video on how to pass the level
    6. Leaderboard and scoreboard
-      * The leaderboard on the main menu ranks the players according to their star count
+      * The main menu (as known as title page or homepage) contains the leaderboard that ranks the players according to their total star count
       * The scoreboard on each level ranks the players according to their points in that level
       * If you placed in the first 5 on the leaderboard or scoreboard, celebratory fireworks will display
    7. Lives, stars, and points in a level